Article

 Severity levels classify an incident based on the impact it will have on your business or your customers.
 Your entire organization should understand an incident's severity level since you'll need everyone on board to avoid alignment issues or other conflicts in handling the incident.

 The severity level will help your product manager and incident response team determine how to prioritize and handle the incident to mitigate the damage as much as possible.
-Severity will be defined differently by each organization, but it should be clear enough that anyone involved can feel confident declaring an incident and rating its severity.
+Severity is defined differently by each organization, but it should be clear enough that anyone involved can feel confident declaring an incident and rating its severity.

 Customizing and optimizing your severity levels